Diversity as a resource for the welcome culture

 Supplement the advanced training plan

-A company should expect that internationally recruited nurses will have career ambitions after obtaining their professional licence and professional recognition.
-Therefore, it is advisable to have a personal meeting with the employee at an early stage and discuss which further training courses they may like to do and which are supported by the employer.
-Companies should prevent glass ceilings that block the career advancement of employees with a personal or family history of migration.
-Training courses for managers can be a sensible investment to make them aware of this aspect in particular.
+A company should expect that internationally recruited nursing professionals will often pursue further career ambitions after obtaining their professional license and recognition.
+It is therefore advisable to hold personal employee interviews at an early stage to discuss which training and further education courses are desired by the individual and supported by the employer.
+Companies should take steps to prevent glass ceilings that block career advancement for employees with personal or family immigration histories.
+Training for managers is particularly important in raising awareness of this issue.
+This prevents disappointment and creates good career prospects, thereby helping to prevent resignations.

 The most important things for your to-do list

-Employees who have grown up and qualified abroad bring further diversity to the company: as the management, you must respond appropriately from a professional, social and cultural perspective.
+Employees who have been socialized and qualified abroad bring further diversity and skills to the company—both in professional and social and cultural terms.
+As company management, you must respond appropriately to this.

-Consider the diversity dimensions of your entire staff and use these to design a welcome culture which also includes opening up your training and further education plan accordingly.
+Embrace the diversity of your entire workforce and use it to create a welcoming culture, which also includes opening up your training and continuing education plan accordingly.

 Offer seminars and training courses to create a good welcome culture for employee of all occupational groups in your company.